confluentinc/cp-ansible/TESTING.md

 ## Using Molecule

-Molecule has a very easy cli that comes with the python package.
-Below are instructions for a few of its commands
+Molecule comes with a CLI.
+Below are instructions for a few of its commands:

 ### Running a role